PaddlePaddle/Paddle/doc/design/ops/rnn.md

 # RNN design
-This is the design doc of the recurrent neural network operator which takes fix-length sentences as inputs.
+This is the design doc of the recurrent neural network operator, input instances in each mini-batch must have the same length.

 ## RNN Algorithm Implementation